canonical/ubuntu-mir/README.md

 RULE:   is discouraged unless static linking is required for the package in
 RULE:   question to function correctly (e.g. an integrity scanner).
 RULE: - Does debian/control use `Built-Using`?
 This may indicate static linking
-RULE:   which should be discouraged (except golang, see below)
+RULE:   which should be discouraged (except golang/rust, see below)

 OK:
 TODO: - no embedded source present